 Acupuncture for hormone imbalances - introducing a natural hormone imbalance treatment

-Hormone imbalances don’t happen overnight – they can take some time to manifest – but with the correct treatment they can be rapidly treated.
+Hormone imbalances don’t happen overnight – they can take some time to manifest – but with the correct treatment they can be naturally balanced.

 TCM and hormone imbalances – providing a natural hormone imbalance treatment

-TCM is an extremely safe.
+Chinese Medicine offers a natural alternative to hormonal imbalance issues.
 It provides a tried and tested way of helping the body to gently regulate its own hormone levels.
-Research demonstrates that acupuncture and Chinese herbal treatments support the effects of Western medical hormonal treatments.

 The regulation of our hormones is linked to the levels of Yin and Yang in our body.
 Too much or too little of either results in all number of hormonal imbalances.
 Yin and Yang are opposite in nature and they depend on one another to function properly.
 Therefore we are able to balance hormones such as oestrogen and progesterone by supporting the balance of Yin and Yang in the body.